ben-d-t/ben-d-t.github.io/content/shorts/optimal zone of effort.md

 “Optimal zone of effort” applies across many domains:
 - Running -- Training is about finding the least-cost, efficient path to improvement.
 Not too much, not too little.
 - Learning -- Studying a new topic is easier with some focus or structure.
-That's why it's a good idea to create your own syllabus.
+That's why it's a good idea to [[make your own syllabi]].
-- Work -- I find working reallyt iring when I get less done, not more.
+- Work -- I find working really tiring when I get less done, not more.
 A slow work day seems to be tiring because it's sub-optimal effort.

 Put another way, obviously it's more tiring to do *too much* than the right amount.